 Constructed in 1959, the Cove building is an historical landmark in the community.

-Today the Cove building is an historical landmark and maintained as originally built but with many
+Today the Cove building is maintained as originally built but with many

 modern updates.
 The Circle of Life patio, a new gathering area just off the deck, is now available for